aln017/sp21-cse110-lab4/part1/part1.md

     5. False because the numeric value of true is 1 which is not equal to 2.
     6. True because Boolean(2) is true which is equivalent to the first argument.
 15. == checks for equality after first converting the types of the arguments.
 For example, '2' == 2 is true because '2' is converted to a number. === checks equality without using type conversions.
 Therefore, '2' === 2 would be false since '2' is not converted and a string and a number cannot be equal.

+17. The result is newArr that contains [2, 4, 6].
+The function modifyArray is called with the parameters [1,2,3] and doSomething.
+The function modifyArray calls doSomething inside of it and therefore executes doSomething and returns the value back to the push function in modifyArray.
+Each number in the given array is used as an argument in doSomething which multiplies it by 2 and pushes it into newArr.